Cloud-repos/100DaysofCloudNative/README.md

 * In progress: LinkedIn Kubernetes project.
 On 11/4/2021 the LinkedIn Learning course [Kubernetes: Your First Project](https://www.linkedin.com/learning/kubernetes-your-first-project/) was released.
 I started this course and I look forward to all of the topics covered.
 This is not my first Kubernetes project (I have done several over the course of the past year).
 I am curious to learn what is new and I will have another opportunity to deploy into AWS Elastic Kubernetes Service and AWS Elastic Container Registry, which is new to me this year.

+Day 70 July 24, 2022 UPDATE:

+UPDATE.
+I last wrote a note about my 100DaysofCloudNative on November 30, 2021.
+Since my Cloud focus has been with Microsoft Azure I had applied for a Cloud Architect program with Udacity.
+The program started in December 2021.
+Udacity's Cloud Architect using Microsoft Azure Nanodegree program sponsored by Bertelsmann University.
+I was hoping to complete the SUSE scholarship program before the deadline, but the topics covered are very thorough and required learning many new things.
+I focused on deep learning and understanding of the topics rather than rushing to make the projects work.
+It was a very rewarding experience and I hope to go back through the program again, with more time.
+I have continued my learning of Kubernetes and other technologies introduced to me by this program.

+For the next several months, from December 2021 to May 2022 I focused on completing the Udacity Cloud Architect using Microsoft Azure program.
+I completed 3 projects and graduated on May 16, 2022.
+During this time I also completed several courses on Azure DevOps and Security on LinkedIn Learning and Pluralsight.